REVIEW: Parmigiani Fleurier Tonda 1950

 Although there are plans to add a date function in the future, the lack of a date makes for an especially uncluttered and elegant dial, as you would expect for a dress watch.
 The hour indexes are diamond-polished and applied.
 The hour and minute hands are Delta-shaped with a luminescent coating.
 A sub-dial at 6 o’clock displays the continuously running second hand.

-Manufacture caliber PF 701 is a work of art.
+Parigmiani Fleurier caliber PF 701 is a work of art.
 Starting with the nickel silver main plate which is sand-blasted, circular-grained and then rhodium-plated.
-The bridges are sand-blasted, rubbed-down or “Côte de Genève” decorated, then bevelled by hand and, finally, rhodium-plated.
-Also note the attractive finish of each wheel, bevelled, sunk, circular-grained on both faces, then gilded before cutting.
+The bridges are sand-blasted, rubbed-down or “Côte de Genève” decorated, then beveled by hand and, finally, rhodium-plated.
+Also note the attractive finish of each wheel, beveled, sunk, circular-grained on both faces, then gilded before cutting.
 Even the micro rotor features a unique wave pattern.
 No detail is left untouched.

 The Tonda 1950 has a power reserve of 42-hours, a water-resistance of 30 meters and it is presented on a black or brown Hermès alligator strap (depending on the model) with a matching polished signed buckle.